tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 This theory that we live in a simulation has moved out of the philosopher’s chair and into the science lab where bits of supporting evidence were discovered.

-In this scenario, the Big Bang would be the equivalent of a cosmic hackers flipping the “on” switch to their Reality Framework Server.
+In this scenario, the Big Bang would be the equivalent of a cosmic hackers flipping the “on” switch to their ‘Reality Framework Server’.

 This theory posits that reality is a simulated projection and black holes are the projectors, with the *event horizon* of a black hole (the point from which nothing escapes) acting as a diffraction grid for the energy it is projecting to form a ‘reality’, just like a hologram.

 We think of this world as analog, but it may well be digital, albeit with a level of resolution far beyond our ability to perceive (which would make sense if one were designing a simulation).
 This grid is made up of a series 1s and 0s, each ‘bit’ occupying a square Plank length.
 To put this in perspective, the number of ‘bits’ on the surface of *V616 Monocerotis*, our nearest black hole ‘projector’ a mere 3,000 light-years away, is around 2.3313x10<sup>88</sup>.
 There are only 10<sup>82</sup> atoms in the universe (we think), so, that is a big number.

-This is just from one of the 100 million black holes projectors in our galaxy alone, and we already know of 500 billion galaxies just within our range of observation, so we know of at least 5 x 10<sup>19</sup> “reality projecting CPUs” (for lack of a better term), that are all working in perfect synchronization, theoretically.
+This is just from one of the 100 million black hole projectors in our galaxy alone, and we already know of 500 billion galaxies just within our range of observation, so we know of at least 5 x 10<sup>19</sup> “reality projecting CPUs” (for lack of a better term), that are all working in perfect synchronization, theoretically.

-Even more mind-bending is the possibility that the reality that is being projected is only ‘rendered’ on-demand, i.e. this reality simulation creates wave functions of possibilities but they only ‘collapse’ into form when they are observed.
+Even more mind-bending is the possibility that the reality that is being projected is only ‘rendered’ on-demand, i.e. this reality simulation creates wave functions of possibilities that only ‘collapse’ into form when they are observed.
 Apparently, creating actual physical reality is a ‘CPU’ intensive task… or perhaps this reality was developed by creators that could only get their hands on a low-end simulator.

 I would also question the use of the word “simulation”, for that implies it is an artificial rendition of something that already exists.
 It is more like a bona fide creation, albeit one that may have been designed around a specific model, or for a specific (yet unknown) purpose.

 What is missing in these descriptions and current theories are many of those ideas that are not based in science, but rather legend, creation myths and beliefs.
 I skipped them not because they are not valid, but simply because there are too many of them, but modern theories are surprisingly in-line with the creation myths of the Judeo-Christian, Islam, Hindu, Zoroastrian, Taoist, Buddhist and even Aboriginal Australian, the world’s oldest civilization<sup>[30](#ref_030)</sup><a name="rev_030">&nbsp;</a>.
-We would expect to see this similarity between radically different models of reasoning if they were all attempting to understand the same thing.
+We would expect to see this similarity between radically different perspectives, such as science and religion, if they were all attempting to understand the same thing.

-The common thread of modern and ancient creation theories and stories is that they are all versions of the plot-line that there was *nothingness*, followed by a *somethingness*, and everything that ever did or ever will exist does so between these two states of chaos.
+The common thread of modern and ancient creation theories and stories is that they are all versions of the plot-line that begins with *nothingness*, followed by a *somethingness*, and everything that ever did or ever will exist does so between these two states of chaos.

 #### **Claim 25:** All dualities stem from the first duality.